Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Theoretical Model

 Assuming a flat sky and the Limber approximation \citep{Limber:1954zz}, the convergence power spectrum \(P_{\kappa}^{i j}(\ell)\) is given by \citep{hu_joint_2004}

 where \(W_{\kappa}^{i}(z)\) is the lensing kernel function of the $i$-th bin, and it can be estimated by

 Here the integration limits are from \(z=0\) to 4.
-Figure \ref{fig:lensing weighting kernels} shows the lensing weighting kernels for the four bins.
+The right panel of Figure \ref{fig: galaxy and shear kernal} shows the lensing weighting kernels for the four bins.
 We can see that $W_{\kappa}^{i}(z)$ of the high-redshift bins can cover the low-redshift bins, which have wider distributions compared to $W_{\kappa}^{i}(z)$ of the low-redshift bins.

 The Intrinsic-Intrinsic power spectrum \(C_{\rm II}^{i j}(\ell)\) is given by \citep{Hildebrandt:2016iqg}

 Here \(F^{i}(z)\) is the weighting kernel of the intrinsic alignment effect, the constant \(C_1=5\times10^{-14}h^{-2}M_{\odot}^{-1}{\rm Mpc}^3\), \(\rho_c\) represents the present critical density, \(D(z)\) is the linear growth factor, \(z_0\) and \(L_0\) are the pivot redshift and luminosity, and \(A_{\mathrm{IA}}\), \(\eta_{\mathrm{IA}}\) and \(\beta_{\mathrm{IA}}\) are free parameters.
 In this study, we adopt \(z_0=0.6\) and set the fiducial values \(A_{\mathrm{IA}}=1\) and \(\eta_{\mathrm{IA}}=0\) \citep{Hildebrandt:2016iqg}.
 For simplicity, we do not consider the luminosity dependence and fix \(\beta_{\mathrm{IA}}=0\) \citep{gong_cosmology_2019,Lin:2022aro}.